konstantinschulz/german-covid-texts/docs/src/schemas/political_bias.md

 Aksenov, D., Bourgonje, P., Zaczynska, K., Ostendorff, M., Moreno-Schneider, J., & Rehm, G. (2021).
 Fine-grained Classification of Political Bias in German News: A Data Set and Initial Experiments.
 Proceedings of the 5th Workshop on Online Abuse and Harms (WOAH 2021), 121–131. https://doi.org/10.18653/v1/2021.woah-1.13

+The token span is always equal to the length of the whole tweet.

 ## Classes
 - far-left
 - center-left